 This Proxy Statement is being furnished to shareholders of S&T Bancorp, Inc. in connection with the solicitation of proxies by the Board of Directors of S&T (the "S&T Board" or "Board") for use at the Annual Meeting of Shareholders, and any adjournments thereof, to be held at the time and place set forth in the accompanying notice ("Annual Meeting").
-We are first sending the Notice of Internet Availability of Proxy Materials, or this Proxy Statement, S&T's 2023 Annual Report and proxy card to shareholders on or about April 1, 2024.
+We are first sending the Notice of Internet Availability of Proxy Materials, or this Proxy Statement, S&T's 2024 Annual Report and proxy card to shareholders on or about March 31, 2025.

-At the Annual Meeting, shareholders of S&T will be asked to (i) elect 11 directors of S&T to serve a one-year term, (ii) approve the ratification of the selection of Ernst & Young LLP as S&T's independent registered public accounting firm for the fiscal year 2024, (iii) approve, on a non-binding advisory basis, the compensation of S&T's named executive officers ("NEOs"), and (iv) approve, on a non-binding advisory basis, the frequency of future votes on the compensation of S&T's named executive officers.
+At the Annual Meeting, shareholders of S&T will be asked to (i) elect 11 directors of S&T to serve a one-year term, (ii) approve the ratification of the selection of Ernst & Young LLP as S&T's independent registered public accounting firm for the fiscal year 2025, and (iii) approve, on a non-binding advisory basis, the compensation of S&T's named executive officers ("NEOs").